 In Madrid (and Spain), there are dozens of different sporting events for you to enjoy as a spectator.
 Right here in Madrid there is a tennis tournament and a marathon.
 Across Spain there is a cycling competition and in Barcelona there is a Formula One race.
 Here at Citylife Madrid, we offer several different (free) opportunities for young people in Madrid to get together with other young people to play sports!
 Join our Citylife Sports Club Facebook page to meet other athletic individuals in Madrid.
 You can also stay active by joining our Sports WhatsApp to chat and create meet-ups with other sport lovers in Madrid!
 To read about Spain’s most popular sports, click here.
+To check out an overview of all the ways you can get involved in sports in Madrid, click here!
 To discover sporting events that you can watch across Spain, keep reading!

 Vuelta a España

 The Vuelta a España is one of Spain’s and cycling’s biggest sporting events.
 Since 1995, it has been taking place for 3 weeks between August and September every year.
 The first ever race was in 1935, but many of the following races were prevented from taking place during the Spanish Civil War and World War II.
 This race has 21 stages and runs for 23 days, including 2 rest days.
 Like most cycling tours the route changes each year, but the format of the race is the same.
 Riders go through the Pyrenees Mountain Range and the finish here in Madrid.
 The leader of the race wears a red jersey.
 With four wins, Spanish rider Roberto Heras has won the tour the most times.